network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 2. Test Bundle
 --------------

-A test bundle is a collection of tests that are logically related to each other, for example tests that all revolve around "information on BGP neighbors".
+A test bundle is a collection of tests that are logically related to each other, for example, tests that all revolve around "information on BGP neighbors".
 The test bundle describes which test definition should be collected and executed and provides data for those tests.
 The bundles are written as individual entries in a YAML file.

-Currently only YAML files are supported as test bundle format, but other data sources could be integrated in later versions of nuts.
+Currently, only YAML files are supported as test bundle format, but other data sources could be integrated with later versions of nuts.

 Structure of a Test Bundle
 **************************